wrparker/cns_webtools/README.md

 - CNS Webtools is also licensed under the [MIT license](http://opensource.org/licenses/MIT).

 ## To-Do
+This is where a list of To-Do Items will be stored throughout this process.
 1. Public API for accessing fundingopportunities.
 2. Math PhD Students
 3. Refactor RegisterController--a lot of redundant code
 4. Create "Template" app.

+## Changelog
+Future changelog will go here once application hits production.